RaspAP/raspap-docs/docs/faq.md

 ## <a name="wlanether"></a>Can I share internet from a wireless LAN with Ethernet clients?
 Yes, RaspAP simplifies this with an intuitive and easy-to-use [WLAN routing](wlanrouting.md) solution.

+## <a name="isolate"></a>Can I isolate RaspAP from other software on my system?
+Yes, you have the option of installing RaspAP in an isolated and portable [Docker container](docker.md).

 ## <a name="upgrade"></a>How do I upgrade RaspAP?
 Upgrading an existing install without changing your configuration is very straightforward.
 To upgrade to the [latest release](https://github.com/RaspAP/raspap-webgui/releases/latest) version, simply run the [Quick Installer](/quick/) with the `--upgrade` option: